Andrew Ranger: NASCAR

-With no sponsorship and Champ Car merging with the Indy Racing League, Andrew Ranger moved to stock car racing in the NASCAR Canadian Tire Series to drive the No. 27 Ford for Dave Jacombs.
+With no sponsorship and Champ Car merging with the Indy Racing League, Ranger moved to stock car racing in the NASCAR Canadian Tire Series to drive the No. 27 Ford for Dave Jacombs.
 He won the second race in the series at Mosport International Raceway, and the season points championship.
 He has also won at Montreal and Trois-Rivières during 2008.
-He has four poles to go along with his wins at, Mosport Int'l Raceway, Edmonton (2007); Edmonton (2008).

-In 2009, he was the class of the field for the NASCAR Canadian Tire Series, winning the Dickies 200 at Mosport International Raceway, the A&W 300 at SunValley Speedway (his first ever oval), The Rexall Edmonton Indy, Vortex Brake Pads 200 at Mosport International Raceway, the GP3R 300 at Circuit Trois-Rivières and the Komatsu 300 At Riverside Speedway.
-On top of all of this he has two poles and many podium finishes.
-Ranger ended up winning the title by 167 points for his second Championship in three years.
+In 2009, Ranger was the class of the field for the NASCAR Canadian Tire Series, winning the Dickies 200 at Mosport International Raceway, the A&W 300 at SunValley Speedway (his first ever oval win), The Rexall Edmonton Indy, Vortex Brake Pads 200 at Mosport International Raceway, the GP3R 300 at Circuit Trois-Rivières and the Komatsu 300 At Riverside Speedway.
+On top of all of this he scored two poles and many podium finishes.
+Ranger ended up winning the title by 167 points for his second championship in three years.